It’s no secret that Toronto is filled with amazing street art, graffiti, and murals.

 It’s probably best to visit during off times, because it gets pretty busy especially on sunnier days.

-LOCATION: Rush Lane (between Portland St. & Spadina Ave.)
+LOCATION: Rush Lane (between Portland St. & Spadina Ave.), Toronto, ON

 12. Cartoon mural wall